anoboa2/onsite-demo/README.md

 This repo use a [Trunk Based](https://trunkbaseddevelopment.com) branching model, with the Master branch serving as the live Trunk.
 Merges into Master will trigger an automated build cycle through AWS Amplify.

+# Styling Patterns

+The foundation of styling for this app is found in `components/theme.js`.
+The theme file uses the [MUI css-in-js paradigm](https://mui.com/material-ui/customization/theming/).
+Any lower level styling should using a [Styled Component](https://mui.com/material-ui/guides/interoperability/#styled-components), the [MUI system package](https://mui.com/system/getting-started/the-sx-prop/) (aka the "sx" prop), or the.
+Use the following three directions to determine where styling should be done.

+1. Should the style be applied to all HTML elements/JSX components in the app?
+Styling should be done in theme.js
+2. Should the style be applied to a certain page or only one class of elements?
+Styling should be done as a reusable style variable that is injected into the SX prop.
+However, consider the value of making a [styled component](https://mui.com/material-ui/guides/interoperability/#styled-components) that is accessible from the /atoms or /molecules libraries.
+Consider the value of making a [component variant](https://mui.com/material-ui/customization/theme-components/#creating-new-component-variants) in theme.js as well.
+3. Should the style be applied to only one element?
+Styling should be done inline using the root component's SX prop.

+Should there need to be an exception to any of the above scenarios to use an alternate styling pattern, please reference the [MUI Style Interoperability guide](https://mui.com/material-ui/guides/interoperability/)

 # Future Scalability: Microservice Arcitecture

 A future goal is to decompose our app into smaller services categorized by key function as follows: